Table of Content

 Understanding the world of trading can sometimes be a very difficult task, especially for beginners.
 When you step inside to explore this topic, there is a great chance that you are going to be overwhelmed by the amount of data present on different forums and websites.
-You may not be able to understand countless buzz words being thrown at you.
-In order to avoid such a situation, it is important to learn some trading basics and, what could be more important than learning how to read trading charts, also known as stock charts?
+You may not be able to understand countless buzzwords being thrown at you.
+To avoid such a situation, it is important to learn some trading basics and, what could be more important than learning how to read trading charts, also known as stock charts?
 Whether you are dealing with currency, options, cryptocurrency or traditional stock trading you will encounter different types of charts.
-These charts sum up the large amounts of data that is recorded throughout as prices fluctuate.
-Whether you are short term day trading or a long term investor, understanding trading charts will help your investment decision making.
+These charts sum up the large amounts of data that are recorded throughout as prices fluctuate.
+Whether you are a short-term day trader or a long-term investor, understanding trading charts will help your investment decision-making.

 In this article, we are going to discuss three types of charts and how to read and analyze them.

 A line chart is one of the most basic chart types used in trading and finance markets.
 A line chart connects a series of data points with a line.
 The most common use of this chart type by traders is to monitor the closing prices of stocks or different currencies.
 These line charts can be used on any timeframe such as days, months or even years.
 Line charts are focused on a price chart which shows the price movement of the underlying security, or stock, over some time.
 This is also known as price action.

 When analyzing a security chart, too much information can overwhelm traders, even the most experienced ones.
 The term for this phenomenon in trading is called ‘paralysis by analysis’.
 Using charts that show a plethora of price information and indicators can give multiple signals that lead to confusion and complicate trading decisions.
 Using a line chart simplifies the identification of the key trends and chart patterns.